Skip to main content

 How long until we see results?

 Fuel variance becomes visible from the first week of structured capture.
 The first month usually surfaces patterns (a particular operator, shift, or machine) that the GM did not have evidence for.
-What you do with the pattern is the operational decision.
-The record is the foundation.

 Want the leakage map for your contractor fleet?